 Loans and repayment

-After you apply for financial aid, the Office of Student Finance (OSF) sends an award package to offer you financial aid for which you are eligible.
-Award packages may include grants, scholarships, work-study funds, and/or loans.
-When you receive your award package, you can decide to accept or decline any parts of the aid.
+After you apply for financial aid, the Office of Student Finance (OSF) sends a financial aid package to offer you financial aid for which you are eligible.
+Financial aid packages may include grants, scholarships, work-study funds, and/or loans.
+When you receive your financial aid package, you can decide to accept or decline any parts of the aid.
 Read the information below to learn more about borrowing, or contact One Stop Student Services for assistance.

 Borrowing money for college is an investment that impacts your future finances.
 Any loan taken out today will need to be repaid after you graduate, and the greater your total borrowing, the greater your payments will be post-graduation.

 You are not required to borrow all of the loans or loan amounts offered to you.
 You can decline or accept a loan, and you can decrease the amount of a loan you would like to borrow.
 We recommend that you borrow only what you need to minimize your overall debt.